engg1340-group-67/master/read_you.md

 ## **Part 2: Functionalities and features**
   In this part, four main features - basic financial managment, prediction/report, login function, task trigger - will be discussed in detail one by one.
 ### **1. Basic Financial Managment**
+   ### First
+   Foremost, we allow kids to input, delete and edit their datas.
+   They need to go section *1* and enter the the date to do edition.
+   They can choose the options freely.
+   They will be quited if the data doesn't exist.
+   ### Important- what is date doesn't exist
+      They need to go back the menu and go to **initialization** to create the date
+   ### Insert
+      There are 7 options and they can input their values repectively.
+      They need to enter number of items that they need to input.
+      Then enter the items' name, number of items, price of that.
+      If the number of items is bigger than 10 or price is lager than 100, double validation is needed.
+   ### Remove
+      They can choose the line they don't want after entering a valid date.
+      They can enter many "error line" and pressed -1 as to leave.
+      We will then count the removed price and re-calculate the sum of that scope.
+A new sum will be shown in the username_date_scope.txt file.
+   ### Edit
+      They can choose the line that they want to modify after entering a valid date.
+      They need to re-enter the data and we will calculate the sum again and write to to username_date_scope.txt In a nutshell, our manupilation of data is very user-friendly.
+Also, there is a short report for each date and each scope counting the number of items, price and name.
+To obtain with such an option, the only annoying way is to initialize the data but in-return, we will give you the best document.

+  ### Second - search
+      We allow user to search their files by entering their dates.
+Then, they can choose to read speific file or all files.
+That can provide flexibilty and quite accessibilty to what you did in which day and which scope respectively.

+  ### Third - sort
+      We allow user to sort their data in each scope and day.
+There are acesending and descending order in "alphabetical orders of name, numerical orders of price and number of items".
+Therefore, it provides a good search view for user to find their datas instantly.
+It is super user-friendly.

+  ### Forth - setTasks
+      Kids need to choose which tasks they've done and the pocket moeny will instantly store to the username_date_gain.txt.
+Then, they can ask their parents to gain their money after they finish the task.

+  ### Fifth - Deep Learning
+      Here, users need to input the 2 dates, which is a duration.
+Then, our system will train the file within that period to optimize the best paramters for prediction.
+We allow the user to choose their only learning rate, of course, we have given the suggestion on learning rate.
+Then, the accuracy and prediction of the next dates will be given.
+      User should frequently use this area to help training the data :) .
+The more they train, the more accurate the model is.
+So, in this way, we encouage them to use our apps frequently.
+      Here, we use backward-propagation.
+The layers are as following, which are typical.
+      Affine1(fully connected)->ReLu->Affine2(fully connected)->softmax->entrophy loss
+      Then do it backwardly.
+      Our default learning rate is 0.05 which can correctly predict the price within $100 per day.
+      If the user can input all the scopes per day, the accuarcy can be enhanced.
+      It is used for the long term-prediction
+### Sixth - Report
+      We will generate a daily report, and the function will be dicussed below.
 ### **2. Prediction/Report**

 ### **3. Login Function**